-A number of clubs offer "theme" nights, which means the music, the crowd, and the ambiance may differ radically from one night of the week to the next.
+Each club has its own distinct personality and ambiance - so try a few.
+Some offer "theme" nights, which means the music, the crowd, and the vibe may differ radically from one night of the week to the next.
+So hop around to as many as you like until you find a good fit.

 If you're looking for a club similar to those in New York, Rio, or other large cosmopolitan cities, this is area where you'll come closest to finding a high-voltage experience - although to be quite honest, Boston can't really compete with these larger, clubbier cities (but we may have better sports bars).

-With a capacity of 1,300 , the Royale occupies a former opera house with a huge stage where costumed go-go-dancers perform.
+With a capacity of 1,300, Royale occupies a former opera house with a huge stage where costumed go-go-dancers sometimes perform.

 A wooden dance floor, plush seating, and an amazing sound system make the Royale popular as both a dance club and a place to see live performances.